 It is important to regularly connect with your employees to establish a positive and trusting relationship, which will enable them to voice any concerns they may have regarding their role or the company.
 By being transparent about the organization’s strengths and weaknesses, and encouraging their input on how they can contribute to the company’s success, employee retention rates will significantly improve.

 We’ve said it before and we’ll say it again, recognize your employees for their contributions and success.
 By making them feel valued, they will be more likely to form a strong connection with their managers and the organization as a whole.
 Global studies revealed, that 79% of people who quit their jobs listed “lack of appreciation” as their reason for leaving.
 More often than not, it is resentment towards managers that cause employees to look for new opportunities.

 5. Offer Competitive Salary and Benefits

 Salary and benefits play a large role in employee happiness and perception of a company, especially with today’s generation.
 While benefits can’t buy an employee’s loyalty, they can certainly help.
-Top talent comes with a price and often times, it is well worth the investment.
-Consider offering your employees stock options to form a greater loyalty to the successes of your company or a more flexible work schedule to show your appreciation and value of your employees.
-This can ensure employees are fully engaged while at work and eliminate distractive and resentful behavior.
+Top talent comes with a price and oftentimes, it is well worth the investment.
+Consider offering your employees stock options to form a greater loyalty to the successes of your company or a more flexible work schedule to show your appreciation and value to your employees.
+This can ensure employees are fully engaged and eliminate distractive and resentful behavior.

 6. Provide a Career Road Map

-While employee turnover cannot be completely eliminated, these strategies will help your company improve and increase employee retention and engagement so they are less likely to seek out other (better) opportunities.
+While employee turnover cannot be eliminated entirely, these strategies will help your company improve and increase employee retention and engagement so they are less likely to seek out other (better) opportunities.

 Looking to stay up-to-date on the current hiring trends?
 Subscribe to the JOHNLEONARD blog and we’ll keep you informed of the updates you need to know!